datarobot/datarobot-user-models/tests/fixtures/r_lang_hyperparameters/README.md

 ### To run locally using 'drum'
 Paths are relative to `datarobot-user-models` root:
-`drum fit --code-dir task_templates/pipelines/r_lang --input tests/testdata/boston_housing.csv --target-type regression --target MEDV`
+`drum fit --code-dir task_templates/pipelines/r_lang --input tests/testdata/juniors_3_year_stats_regression.csv --target-type regression --target "Grade 2014"`
 If the command succeeds, your code is ready to be uploaded.